SUNET/sunet-cm-tooling-presentation/slides/init.md

 <!-- pause -->

 ## ACME C
 Mostly used with the puppet class [sunet::dehydrated::client](https://github.com/SUNET/puppet-sunet/blob/main/manifests/dehydrated/client.pp).
 HTTP Challanges are initiated and proxied to from the central acme c host (acme-c.sunet.se).
 Each service using AMCE C must be publicly available in order for the verification to work.
 Besides adding a new domain to DNS, configuration is needed in the acme-c server (via nunoc-ops) to getting started with a new domain.
+Most of the services use the docker container [always-https](https://github.com/SUNET/docker-always-https) the proxy the HTTP (port 80) challanges from Let's Encrypt to the ACME C server.

 Read more about it in the [wiki](https://wiki.sunet.se/display/sunetops/Acme-c+technical+documentation)